freifunk-flensburg/statische_ip_zuordnung/README.md

 You can only run this script for isc-dhcp-server!!

+1. run "chmod +x setup.sh"
-just run setup.sh as root!
+2. just run setup.sh as root!